LaunchCodeEducation/web-fundamentals/studios/github/README.md

 multiple people are developing on the same code base.
 Today, you will start out coding in tag-team shifts, and by the end you should have a good idea of how to both be working on the same code at the same time.
-You will how to:
+You will learn how to:

-- **quickly add code in alternating pull/push cycles**
+- **Quickly add Code in Pull + Push Cycles**
 - Add a Collaborator to Github Project
 - Sharing Repositories on GitHub
 - Create a Branch in Git
 - Create a Pull Request in GitHub
-- resolve merge conflicts
+- Resolve Merge Conflicts

 This lesson reinforces

-- creating new repositories
-- cloning others' repositories from github | Clone a Project from GitHub
-- git commit
-- git staging
+- Creating Repositories
-- git status
+- Cloning Repositories
+- Working with Git Concepts: Staging, Commits, and Status

 ## Walkthrough